-The Siegen based photo artist Thomas Kellner has made it to the final selection in a competition organized by the New York based Klompching Gallery and has already been included in the online exhibition.
+The Siegen based fine art photographer Thomas Kellner has made it to the final selection in a competition organized by the New York based Klompching Gallery and has already been included in the online exhibition.
 More prizes are waiting for the 20 finalists.
 From August 11, the public can vote on the Instagram channel of the Klompching Gallery.
 The exhibition Fresh represents 20 artists who could not be more different.
 The color spectrum of the works ranges from more intense hues, such as bright yellow or purple, to dark gray and black color schemes.
 But one thing they all have in common is their young, creative and innovative flow.

 Thomas Kellner and the typology of half-timbered houses